temporalio/documentation/docs-src/concepts/what-are-actvitiy-events.md

   - explanation
 ---

-There are seven Activity-related [Events](/workflows#event) that are added to History at different points in an Activity Execution.
+There are seven Activity-related [Events](/workflows#event) that are added to History at different points in an Activity Execution:

-There are two important things to note when matching Activity Execution lifecycle to Activity Events:

-- In Event names, "ActivityTask" refers to an [Activity Execution](/activities#activity-execution), not an [Activity Task](/tasks#activity-task).
-- While the Activity is running and retrying, [ActivityTaskScheduled](/references/events#activitytaskscheduled) is the only Activity-related event in History: [ActivityTaskStarted](/references/events#activitytaskstarted) is written along with a terminal event like [ActivityTaskCompleted](/references/events#activitytaskcompleted) or [ActivityTaskFailed](/references/events#activitytaskfailed).

-The Activity-related Events and points at which they're added to History are:

 - After a [Workflow Task Execution](/concepts/what-is-an-activity-task-execution) reaches a line of code that starts/executes an Activity, the Worker sends the Activity type and arguments to the Cluster, and the Cluster adds an [ActivityTaskScheduled](/references/events#activitytaskscheduled) Event to History.
 - When ActivityTaskScheduled is added to History, the Cluster adds a corresponding Activity Task to the Task Queue.